raise-isayan/YaguraExtender/Readme.md

 Please refer to help.html in help directory for detailed help such as how to use.

-If you are online, please refer to [help] (https://github.com/raise-isayan/YaguraExtender/blob/master/src/main/help/help.adoc).
+If you are online, please refer to [help](https://github.com/raise-isayan/YaguraExtender/blob/master/src/main/help/help.adoc).

 ## Required library
-Building requires a separate [BurpExtLib] (https://github.com/raise-isayan/BurpExtLib) library.
+Building requires a separate [BurpExtLib](https://github.com/raise-isayan/BurpExtLib) library.
 * BurpExtlib v1.9.2

 ##Notes